epigen/CellWhisperer/README.md

 ## Processing of (single cell) datasets and use within CELLxGENE

-For an efficient use of CellWhisperer in the web browser (CELLxGENE Explorer integration), you need to preprocess your datasets.
+For "latent-free" data analysis in the web browser with CellWhisperer (CELLxGENE Explorer integration), you need to preprocess your datasets.
+This takes from few hours up to a day or two, dependent on the dataset size and whether you have access to a GPU or a large number of CPU cores.

 1. Prepare your dataset (for guidelines see below)
 2. Place it in `<PROJECT_ROOT>/resources/<dataset_name>/read_count_table.h5ad`